andrew-pineiro/goweb/README.md

 ## Summary

-**goweb** is a website engine written in (https://golang.org/)[GoLang].
+**goweb** is a website engine written in [https://golang.org/](GoLang).
 Including HTML/JS rendering for websites and an API endpoint for other various tasks.
-Currently this is being actively used on (www.andrewpineiro.com)[www.andrewpineiro.com].
+Currently this is being actively used on [www.andrewpineiro.com](www.andrewpineiro.com).

+## Requirements
+1. This only currently works on Linux (and has only been tested on Debian)
+2. Docker must be installed.
+3. A `token.secret` file needs to exist in the root directory.
+This is to store the secret API token and is required for startup.

 ## Setup

 Ideally, the only setup needed is running the `build.sh` script with root permissions.
-If this is not the case, please create an (https://github.com/andrew-pineiro/goweb/issues)[issue].
+If this is not the case, please create an [https://github.com/andrew-pineiro/goweb/issues](issue).

 ### Steps
 1. Checks for root application directory (/www); if found it is deleted.